Chase Ultimate Rewards: Everything you need to know

-Typically, you’ll get the most value when you transfer points to airline and hotel partners like United Airlines and Hyatt.
-To do this, you’ll need to have the Chase Sapphire Preferred Card, Ink Business Preferred Credit Card, or Chase Sapphire Reserve (or the Ink Plus or Ink Bold, which are no longer open to new applications).
+Typically, you’ll get the most value when you transfer points to airline and hotel partners like United Airlines, Singapore Airlines and Hyatt.
+To do this, you’ll need either the Chase Sapphire Preferred Card, Ink Business Preferred Credit Card or Chase Sapphire Reserve.

 You’ve got loads of options for using your Chase Ultimate Rewards points, including:

-- Transfer points to Chase’s airline and hotel partners if you have the Chase Sapphire Preferred Card, Ink Business Preferred Credit Card, or Chase Sapphire Reserve
+- Redeem points through Chase transfer partners if you have the Chase Sapphire Preferred Card, Ink Business Preferred Credit Card or Chase Sapphire Reserve

-- Redeem points through the Chase Ultimate Rewards travel portal for airfare, hotels, rental cars, cruises, and activities
+- Redeem points through the Chase travel portal for airfare, hotels, rental cars, cruises and activities

 Remember, the best value for your points is whatever makes you happy and meets your needs.
-The choice is ultimately yours!
+The choice is yours.

-Transfer Chase Ultimate Rewards Points to Travel Partners
+Transfer Chase Ultimate Rewards points to travel partners

-When you have the Chase Sapphire Preferred Card, Ink Business Preferred Credit Card, or Chase Sapphire Reserve, you’ll unlock the ability to transfer your Chase Ultimate Rewards points to 9 airline and 3 hotel programs:
+When you have the Chase Sapphire Preferred Card, Ink Business Preferred Credit Card or Chase Sapphire Reserve, you’ll unlock the ability to transfer your Chase Ultimate Rewards points to 10 airline and three hotel programs: